jenkstom/python-ddns/README.md

         include "/etc/bind/mydomain.com.keys.conf";

+7. Bind needs to be able to write to the zone files.
+You may need to update permissions if you are storing your zone files in /etc/bind.

+        sudo chown root.bind /etc/bind
+        sudo chown 775 /etc/bind

-7. Create the cgi script in /usr/lib/cgi-bin/dyndns, or wherever your apache configuration puts the cgi-bin folder at.
+8. Create the cgi script in /usr/lib/cgi-bin/dyndns, or wherever your apache configuration puts the cgi-bin folder at.
 The package "sh" might not be installed.
 Go to http://www.pip-installer.org to install pip, and install sh with "sudo pip install sh".
 You can rewrite it to use os.system if you prefer.

  Change the 1234 in the "adler32" function to some random number that only you know.
 It needs to match the number in the next step.
 This is just a secret used to verify the hash key and allow updates.